-I’m an aspiring recovery coach and a certified yoga teacher specialising in embodied yoga.
-Having suffered from eating disorders for most of my life (18 out of 30 years), I’ve had a complicated relationship with food, movement, my body, and my mind, and with the many layers of trauma.
-I now share my experiences to raise awareness and to support people with similar struggles.
-My focus is on working with the body and helping you feel safe in your own body again.
+My name is Laura, and I have lived experience with anorexia, orthorexia, anxiety, and seasonal depression.
+Having suffered from eating disorders for most of my life (18 out of 31 years), I’ve had a complicated relationship with food, movement, my body, and my mind, and with the many layers of trauma.
+I now share those experiences to raise awareness and to support people with similar struggles.
+My focus as a peer supporter is on being there for you, and on helping you feel safe in your own body again.

-My approach is science-based, holistic, and down to earth.
+My approach as a peer supporter, but also as an embodied yoga teacher is science-based, holistic, and down to earth.
 I work a lot with the nervous system and how it facilitates communication and responses within the body, and how that affects how we feel and what we do.
 This yields a better understanding of why that body-mind connection is so essential.

 I believe in the power of working together.
 That means that you have complete ownership of what we do – after all, it’s your recovery process, not mine.
 I’m just a guide along the way, with lived experience.
 I also believe in the power of working together with other healthcare professionals, using a multidisciplinary approach.
 I will always be critical towards my own field of expertise, and refer you if your needs for support are beyond my abilities.